davidclough/node/_documents/javascript-guide/javascript-guide.md

       Perform Action
     </a>

-Sometimes you may wish to latch on to that auto-generated postback code and call it from somewhare else.
-This could be if some other client-side action should trigger the same postback or if you wish to intercept the could with, say, a confirmation window where the postback is only performed if the user confirms.
+Sometimes you may wish to latch on to that auto-generated postback code and call it from somewhere else.
+This could be if some other client-side action should trigger the same postback or if you wish to intercept a submit click with a confirmation window where the postback is only performed if the user confirms.

 You could copy the generated href content and manually call that.
 This is rather fragile but, if you don't change the names of any controls, it will probably work.